ta-oma/coffee_machine/README.md

 # coffee_machine
-Simple Python program that emulates a coin-based coffee vending machine
+Simple Python program that emulates a coin-based coffee vending machine. ☕ 🪙

 You can easily test it in repl.it using the link below: